luisbazdev/pigeon-framework/README.md

 The handler object contains a few methods which you can use to catch requests that contain specific routes and specific HTTP methods, those methods are `GET`, `POST`, `PUT` and `DELETE`.

-Each one of these methods need the programmer to provide a path and, callback function to be executed when the request hits and an optional array of middleware functions.
+Each one of these methods need the programmer to provide a path, a callback function to be executed when the request hits and an optional array of middleware functions.

 ## Middleware